peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  means round to the thousand (10^3, 1000).
 A value of 0 rounds the number to an integer.

-* <code>rounding</code> - The desired mode to use to round the given number to the given exponent.
+* <code>rounding</code> - The desired mode to use to round the specified number to the specified exponent.

 **Returns:**

-* An arbitrary-precision decimal number rounded to the given negative number of decimal places.
+* An arbitrary-precision decimal number rounded to the specified negative number of decimal places.

 ### RoundToExponentExact

     public EDecimal RoundToExponentExact(EInteger exponent, EContext ctx)

-Returns an arbitrary-precision decimal number with the same value as this object but rounded to the given exponent represented as an arbitrary-precision integer, and signals an inexact flag if the result would be inexact.
-The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.
+Returns an arbitrary-precision decimal number with the same value as this object but rounded to the specified exponent represented as an arbitrary-precision integer, and signals an inexact flag if the result would be inexact.
+The resulting number's Exponent property will not necessarily be the specified exponent; use the Quantize method instead to give the result a particular exponent.

 **Parameters:**